yangfreezy/Rethink-Frontend-Challenge/readme.md

 Had a lot of fun doing this challenge by Rethink software's engineer team.

-Implemented a few features to make using plain text files a little more exciting :D.
+Implemented a few features to make using plain text files a little more hype.

 Rethink Software is located in Venice, CA.